danielraffel/RadioStation/README.md

 1. The pipeline searches YouTube for audio matching your themes using [`yt-dlp`](https://github.com/yt-dlp/yt-dlp).
 2. Smart download mode optimizes bandwidth - for long videos, only downloads a small segment from the center.
-3. Each download is processed into multiple clips (default 2 seconds each, configurable via CLIP_SECONDS).
+3. Each video download can be processed into one or multiple clips (default: 1 clip of 2 seconds per video, re-configurable via `SLICES_PER_VIDEO` for number of clips and `CLIP_SECONDS` for duration).
 4. Processed clips are temporarily stored in `wavs/processed/candidates/` for evaluation.
-5. Optional: the CLAP model scores each candidate clip against all theme prompts to find the best match (enable with SCORING_ENABLED).
+5. Optional: The CLAP model scores each candidate clip against all theme prompts to find the best match (disabled by default with `SCORING_ENABLED=0`).
 6. Clips are moved from candidates to `wavs/sessions/{session_id}/themes/<THEME>/` and renamed sequentially.
 7. The pipeline continues until each theme folder reaches the target sample count.